dimastatz/plato/docs/design.md

 Note right of Student: Step 3, isolate x by getting rid of 2: (x*2)/2 = 6/2
 Note right of Student: Step 4, simplifying, we have: x = 3.
 Note right of Student: So, the solution to the equation x*2 + 4 = 10 is x = 3.
+Plato-->>Student: Type "Yes" to solve next or "No" to the main menu
 ```

 ### Non-Functional Requirements